Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/front_section.md

 Codes directly relate to laser frequencies, resulting in them having to be between 1111 and 1788 and not use digits 0 or 9 in order to be valid.

-> 💡 Weapon laser codes can be adjusted in the Mission Editor or during rearming,
+> 💡 Weapon laser codes can be adjusted in the Mission Editor or during rearming.
-> the default code used is 1688.
+> The default code used is 1688.

 ### Enter Button